Bio & Ramblings

 I believe that a certain magic is carried from our soul through to our creations

-- be it a piece of art, dance, poetry or writing, etc.
+- be it a piece of art, dance, poetry, or novel writing, etc.

-With this belief in mind, I hope that I can spread a little magic your way with storytelling.
+With this belief in mind, I hope that I can brighten your day

 Wishing you love and light,